cloudstead/cloudos-dns/dns-server/install/README.md

 ## Installation

 Edit the `install.env` file to configure the installation.
+The only field you that MUST be set manually is `CLOUDOS_ADMIN_PASS`.

-Then run `install_standalone.sh` to install and start the cloudos-dns server.
+Run `./install_standalone.sh` to install and start the cloudos-dns server.

 ## Controlling the server